-The Surgeons of the The Surgical Clinic want everyone to know the signs and symptoms of a flair up in your colon that is actually an acute diverticulitis.
+The Surgeons of The Surgical Clinic want everyone to know the signs and symptoms of a flare-up in your colon that is actually acute diverticulitis.
 Colonic diverticula are small herniations through points of weakness in the muscular wall of the colon, most commonly affecting the sigmoid colon.
-Acute diverticulitis is inflammation and infection resulting from perforation of colonic diverticula.
-The most common symptoms of diverticulitis are left lower quadrant abdominal pain, fevers, chills, urinary urgency and altered bowel habits.
-CT scan is the preferred diagnostic test for acute diverticulitis because it provides information on the severity of disease and identifies complications.
+Acute diverticulitis is inflammation and infection resulting from the perforation of colonic diverticula.
+The most common symptoms of diverticulitis are left lower quadrant abdominal pain, fevers, chills, urinary urgency, and altered bowel habits.
+CT scan is the preferred diagnostic test for acute diverticulitis because it provides information on the severity of the disease and identifies complications.

-Uncomplicated diverticulitis can often be treated with oral antibiotics on an outpatient basis.
-Focal peritonitis or systemic symptoms often indicate that hospitalization, intravenous antibiotics and bowel rest are necessary.
+Uncomplicated cases can often be treated with oral antibiotics on an outpatient basis.
+Focal peritonitis or systemic symptoms often indicate that hospitalization, intravenous antibiotics, and bowel rest are necessary.
 Patients who improve with antibiotics should be evaluated with a colonoscopy to exclude cancer which can mimic diverticulitis.
-The most common complication of diverticulitis is a localized abscess, which can usually be treated successfully with percutaneous drainage and antibiotics.
+The most common complication is a localized abscess, which can usually be treated successfully with percutaneous drainage and antibiotics.
 Diverticulitis is the most common cause of fistula between the colon and bladder.
-Severe diverticulitis with free perforation can present with generalized peritonitis requiring immediate operative intervention.
-In this situation it is generally unsafe to restore intestinal continuity due to the increased risk of anastomotic leak.
-The appropriate surgical treatment in the emergent setting often requires creation of a temporary colostomy or diverting ileostomy.
+Severe cases with free perforation can present with generalized peritonitis requiring immediate operative intervention.
+In this situation, it is generally unsafe to restore intestinal continuity due to the increased risk of anastomotic leak.
+The appropriate surgical treatment in the emergent setting often requires the creation of a temporary colostomy or diverting ileostomy.